-During 2013-2017, more than 10 countries have provided at least two datapoints with robust sources and methodology and with a response for both components (treatment needs and demands) necessary for the calculation of the SDG indicator on drug use disorders.
+During 2013-2017, 34 countries have provided at least two datapoints for both numerator and denominator necessary for the calculation of the SDG indicator on drug use disorders.
 With the improved ARQ, it is expected that the number of responses and quality of data reported will increase after 2021.
 For the alcohol, data on denominator are available for a long period since establishment of GISAH in 1997 and the indicator has been tentatively calculated for at least 30 countries in 2019, with contextual information available for 85.